-LMI is a fee charged by lenders to borrowers with a deposit which is less than 20% of the property's purchase price.
-LMI gives the lender extra security against borrowers presenting a higher risk in the event that the borrower defaults on their loan.
-Contact our team of finance professionals at Highland Financial Services for a confidential discussion to see if you will need to take out LMI with your loan.
+LMI is a fee charged by lenders when a borrowers deposit is less than 20% of the property's purchase price.
+The purpose of LMI is to protect the lender from financial loss if the borrower defaults on their loan.
+The experts at Highland Financial Services can assist with a confidential discussion to see if you will be required to pay LMI with your loan.

-There are a number of advantages to having a pre-approval in place before you make an offer.
+When buying a property, there are several advantages to having a pre-approval in place before you make an offer.
 Not only will you know your exact budget, but you have the freedom to make an offer knowing that your finances are in place.
-Buyers generally experience fewer hiccups with the sale process when their finances are pre-approved, and in some cases sellers may accept a lower offer with the confidence of knowing the buyer is pre-approved.
+Buyers generally experience fewer hiccups with the sale process when their finances are pre-approved.
+In some cases, sellers may accept a lower offer with the confidence of knowing the buyer is pre-approved.

 At auctions, pre-approval gives you the confidence to move quickly and with certainty.
 Talk to our team of loan specialists at Highland Financial Services for assistance to get your pre-approval in place.